Explore more blogs

 3. Create an itinerary ⏰

+Even though it's a party, your event should have a clear start and end time.
+Set an itinerary and stick to it.
 If you're wondering how to fill time throughout the evening, here are a few budget-friendly ideas to get you started:

 4. Assign roles to staff and board members 👯

-A donor appreciation event is extremely different from a fundraising event.
-First and foremost, a donor appreciation event is never, ever, ever about asking for additional funds.
+A donor appreciation event is not a fundraising event.
+First and foremost, a donor appreciation event is never, ever about asking for additional funds.
+Instead, it's a time to thank donors and strengthen relationships.

-• Food and beverage station 🧑🍳 Assign 2–3 bartenders and servers, ensuring everyone is quickly served any refreshments.
+• Food and beverage station 🧑🍳 Assign 2–3 bartenders and servers, ensuring everyone is quickly served refreshments.

 5. Thank your donors one last time 💕